-Arguably the most significant change to be brought about by the legislation relates to deposit payments taken by landlords at the start of a tenancy.
+Arguably, the most significant change to be brought about by the legislation relates to deposit payments taken by landlords at the start of a tenancy.
 Government guidance on the new Act states that the ‘provision applies universally, regardless of circumstance’ and ‘there are no special provisions or exemptions’.
-Landlords that may have sought additional deposits from tenants with pets or from tenants that smoke will now be outlawed from doing so.
+Landlords who may have sought additional deposits from tenants with pets or from tenants who smoke will now be outlawed.

 The new legislation applies to all assured shorthold tenancies (ASTs), tenancies of student accommodation and most licences to occupy housing in the private rental sector in England.

 The changes to the law are being introduced in 2 stages and depend on the date a tenancy agreement is entered into.
 Any new tenancy agreement, student let or licence to occupy housing in the private rental sector starting on or after 1 June 2019 must adhere to the new rules.